Welfare, its place in the British Association of the Var

 Turning the clock forward to the ‘90s, Europe now with its virtually non-existent internal borders and cheap flights makes the south of France one of the prime relocation areas for British retirees and, for the holiday makers, a ‘must visit’ destination.
 St Tropez, Nice, Cannes, and Monte Carlo changed from being glossy magazine and celluloid images to accessible reality.
 Modern cars could travel the distance from the channel ports without breaking down.
 A channel tunnel, an auto route network that could deliver Utopia via car or train in a day, and add in favourable exchange rates and cheap property prices, the rest is history.

-In the Var region the population in 2007 was 995,934 which had doubled over the previous 40 years to reach that figure.
+In the Var region the population in 2019 was 1.076 million, which had doubled over the previous 50 years to reach that figure.
 This explosion of population led to a watering down of the number of wealthy individuals, even in the British community.
 This meant that the British Association needed to provide more than an occasional financial safety net for a few and to be able to assist with a variety of demands and requests for help in times of unanticipated need.

 Before exploring some of the welfare aspects of the British Association of the Var let us just explain that in 1998 the original Var association, a branch of the Nice central committee, was formed.
 As a region, the Var covers 5973 sq km and its population density is 166 people per sq km.
 Compared with Nice which is just 72 sq km but has a density of 4849 people per sq km, the demands on the welfare group catering for the British community and the distances involved made a separate branch a sensible proposition.
 The original Var committee worked hard to increase their membership which soon matched and exceeded the combined total of all the other branches.